The Centre for Integrated Research on Culture and Society, CIRCUS, is a platform for interdisciplinary culture and

 CIRCUS is a five-year project financed by the Vice-Chancellor’s strategic funds and the Disciplinary Domain Board for the Humanities and Social Sciences.

-CIRCUS comes beneath the Disciplinary Domain for the Humanities and Social Sciences, and is run by a board.
-An academic manager oversees organisational development and daily activities.
+CIRCUS comes beneath the Disciplinary Domain for the Humanities and Social Sciences, and is run by a board. (link to board page) An academic manager oversees organisational development and daily activities.
 In addition, there is an international reference group to support organisational development.